thavinb/AmpRecon/README.md

 By default the BCFtools genotyping workflow is prevented from running as the 'genotyping_bcftools' parameter is not set to 'true'.

+### In Country Manifest

+The in country manifest file must be a `.tsv` and the pipeline expects to find the following columns headers:

+- `sample_id`: a sample identifier;

+- `primer_panel`: primer panel name to be used (must match exactly what is provided at `panel_name` of the `panels_settings.csv`);

+- `barcode_number`: a unique number for each lanelet;

+- `barcode_sequence`: two DNA barcode sequences separated by a hyphen;

 ### iRODS Manifest

-The iRODS must be a `.tsv` and the pipeline expects to find the following columns headers:
+The iRODS manifest file must be a `.tsv` and the pipeline expects to find the following columns headers:

 - `sample_id`: a sample identification "tag", which is used on the pipeline output file names;